Luxor Las Vegas: Museum and exhibits

 King Tut's Tomb and Museum opened at Luxor in December 1993.
 It consisted of four rooms dedicated to Egyptian history, featuring replicas of various ancient items; these were created for the museum by artists near Cairo, and Egyptologist Zahi Hawass gave his approval of the items before they were put on display.
 The museum's centerpiece was a replica of King Tutankhamen's tomb, as found in the Valley of the Kings.
 The replica cost approximately $360,000.

 The 12800 sqft museum closed in June 2008, part of Luxor's efforts to scale back on its Egyptian theming.
 The replica artifacts were donated to the Las Vegas Natural History Museum, where they are displayed in its "Treasures of Egypt" exhibit, opened in January 2010.

-The King Tut museum was replaced by Titanic: The Artifact Exhibition, featuring various items from the Titanic, including The Big Piece.
-It opened later in 2008, along with Bodies: The Exhibition; both had previously been on display at the nearby Tropicana resort.
-Moving them to Luxor required the removal of the IMAX theater and a game arcade.
+The King Tut museum was replaced by "Titanic: The Artifact Exhibition", featuring various items from the Titanic, including The Big Piece.
+It opened later in 2008, along with "Bodies: The Exhibition" similar to Bodies: The Exhibition in Tampa, Florida).
+These had both been at the nearby Tropicana resort, previously; their relocation to the Luxor required the removal of the IMAX theater and a game arcade.

 An 8000 sqft sports memorabilia exhibit, known as "Score!", opened in 2012.
 Another exhibit, Discovering King Tut's Tomb, opened in 2022, marking the 100th anniversary of the tomb's discovery.